 Pad Thai with Prawns. £9.95.
 How can you have a Thai meal in suburbia without Pad Thai?
 It’s the litmus test to how good the Chef’s work is surely?
 It’s presented well enough, but was overpowered by palm sugar making the dish desert like, it lacked the smoky lick from a hot wok too.

 Crispy Pan Roasted Sea Bass on Aromatic Thai Green Curry of Vegetables. £12.95.
 This is good work from the Chef, crispy skin, hot, fragrant, aromatic green curry sauce.
 We couldn’t grumble with this one.

 Masaman Beef Curry – Chunks of Beef Slow Braised in Roasted Spices, Whole Peanuts, Seasoned with Tamarind Sauce. £9.95.
-You’ve probably heard me labour the point of how much I love slow cooking, this one missed the mark as all it needed was to be a whole lot less sweet with a bit more spice.
+You’ve probably heard me labour the point of how much I love slow cooking, this one missed the mark though, as all it needed was to be a whole lot less sweet, with a bit more spice.

 Brown Rice. £2.95.
 This added a good little base to soak up the Masaman but at almost 3 quid a pop you’d expect a bit more than a dinky little bowl!

 Crispy Soft Shell Crabs served with Chef’s Special Blend of Spices, Palm Sugar, Lemon Grass & Tamarind Sauce. £13.95.
 These were perfectly edible but little crabs slightly overpowered by the palm sugar.

 Washing them down with Singha (£4 per bottle) just worked!

 The damage: We paid a smidgen over £100 for 2 with service and 5 bottles of Singha.